RocksonZeta/titanic/README.md

 4. **Map Categorical Value.**
 5. **Fill NA.**
  - by other column logically.
  - using median or mean.
  - using random forest to predict.
+ - drop.
 6. **Denoise(Remove Outlier)**
   - using IsolationForest(sklearn).
 7. **Composite more features.**